Sir John Hay, 6th Baronet

 Sir John Hay, 6th Baronet of Smithfield and Haystoun FRSE FSA (3 August 1788 – 1 November 1838) was a British baronet and politician.

-He sat as a Member of Parliament for Peeblesshire from 1831 to 1837.
+Early life

-He was the son of Sir John Hay, 5th Baronet of Smithfield and Haystoun FRSE (1755–1830), banker and landowner, and Mary Elizabeth Forbes.
-His brother-in-law was the banker, George Forbes FRSE (1790–1857).
+He was the eldest surviving son of Sir John Hay, 5th Baronet of Smithfield and Haystoun FRSE, banker and landowner, and the Hon.
+Mary Elizabeth Forbes.
+His brother-in-law was the banker, George Forbes FRSE.

+Career

 He trained as an advocate and passed the Scottish bar in 1811.
 In 1820 he was elected a Fellow of the Royal Society of Edinburgh his proposer being George Forbes.

+He sat as a Member of Parliament for Peeblesshire from 1831 to 1837.

+Personal life

-In 1821 he married Ann Preston (d.1862).
+In 1821 he married Ann Preston.
 They had no children.

+Upon his death on 1 November 1838, he was succeeded in the baronetcy by his younger brother, Adam.
+He is buried at the Cross Kirk, Peebles in the enclosed area to the south.